 The endometrium-specific proteome

-The endometrial mucosa lines the inner wall of the uterus and prevents adhesion between the opposed walls to maintain the patency of the uterine cavity.
-The endometrium in fertile women undergoes hormone-driven cyclic regeneration, coarsely divided into a menstrual, a proliferative and a secretory phase.
-The transcriptome analysis shows that 72% (n=14103) of all human proteins (n=19613) are expressed in the endometrium and 118 of these genes show an elevated expression in endometrium compared to other tissue types.
+The endometrial mucosa lines the inner wall of the uterus and maintains the patency of the uterine cavity by preventing adhesion between the opposed uterine walls.
+It also serves as a medium for implantation of the blastocyst (fertilized egg) during pregnancy.
+In fertile women the endometrium undergoes hormone-driven cyclic regeneration, coarsely divided into the menstrual, proliferative and secretory phase.
+Transcriptome analysis shows that 74% (n=14537) of all human proteins (n=19670) are expressed in the endometrium and 85 of these genes show an elevated expression in endometrium compared to other tissue types.

 Figure 1.
-The distribution of all genes across the five categories based on transcript abundance in endometrium as well as in all other tissues.
+(A) The distribution of all genes across the five categories based on transcript specificity in endometrium as well as in all other tissues.
+(B) The distribution of all genes across the six categories, based on transcript detection (NX≥1) in endometrium as well as in all other tissues.

 Table 1.
 Number of genes in the subdivided categories of elevated expression in endometrium.